-The Difference Between Food Sensitivity Tests and Food Allergy Tests
+Food Sensitivity Tests versus Food Allergy Tests

 Immunoglobin E (IgE)

-Tests for food allergy always involve assessing the amount of IgE antibody response to a specific allergen or allergens — either by skin-scratch testing, or by a specific antigen IgE blood test.
+When people have very serious food allergies, they are advised to carry an Epipen in the event of anaphylaxis—a life-threatening reaction.
+Tests for food allergy always involve assessing the amount of IgE antibody response to a specific allergen, either by skin-scratch testing or a specific antigen IgE blood test.

 Immunoglobin G (IgG)